-It’s impossible with Chilton’s music to not become personally engulfed; it’s impossible to not feel, with some degree, an impenetrable attachment to it.
+It’s impossible with Chilton’s music to not become personally engulfed; it’s impossible to not feel, to some degree, an impenetrable attachment to it.
 The quintessential outsider, his music spoke to generations of fans who encapsulate those wrangled emotions—feelings that blanket every lost, wandering young adult at some moment in his or her life, yet when implemented into such stark, crumbling beauty, reveal themselves as far more insular, arcane and, quite frankly, more interesting.
 That generally seems to be the modus operandi of pop music created by those who struggle with their own placement in society: by taking these commonplace conflicts that roil within us all and twisting them into anthems of alienation—anthems that eventually, through their sheer power, become empowering—they take on wholly new, rich abilities to conquer and comfort.
 Alex Chilton was unparalleled in capturing this elusive, inspirational efficacy.

 The first time John and Alex—who went on to work with each other for years following their initial acquaintance—had ever met was around 1967 at Ardent Studios during recordings for the Box Tops.
 Ruminating on his first recollection of a teenage Chilton, Fry recalls the young upstart sitting on the floor in the corner of the control room, waiting patiently for someone to call him in to record his vocal part.
 Fry appends that, knowing these people and having these relations with them, is sometimes hard to grasp, and these memories bring that into focus to a level that is stirring.
 We, as an audience, can similarly share the jarring effect that their music has on us, and hearing this, I can’t help thinking that this image—this picturesque moment of an Alex Chilton still wet behind the ears tucked into a recording studio awaiting his time to shine (and still not knowing it)—serves to represent the status he’s come to procure for so many of his fans over the years.

-Yet Chilton knew no other life or passion, really.
+Chilton knew no other life or passion.
 He was diverted from a normal life or educational path, with the Box Tops blowing up on the national music scene when he was a mere 16 years old.
-Dropping out of high school in order to pursue their success (a success that eventually trapped Chilton), he was forced to resort to self-education; he later went on to acquire his GED and attend college, yet that initial experience of self-sufficiency at such an early age is embroiled in his artistic make-up.
+Dropping out of high school to pursue their success (a success that eventually trapped Chilton), he was forced to resort to self-education; he later went on to acquire his GED and attend college, yet that initial experience of self-sufficiency at such an early age is embroiled in his artistic make-up.
 Extremely intelligent, widely read and well-versed in all sorts of classic pop culture and even politics, that sharp sense and aptitude is present in his songwriting and in the spirited defiance that runs through the character that shines through his artistic personality.
 Even when constructing songs of big, big hooks and clever simplicity, there’s always been a slanted, enchanted engagement to the way those feelings are conveyed.
 Chilton proved that pop music needn’t be self-important or smug to be brazenly smart.

 For all its inherent ability to quell our most primitive fears and apprehensions, a deep current of self-loathing courses through the veins of Chilton’s music.
 Working with his songwriting partner in Big Star, Chris Bell—sadly, also taken from us far too early in a car accident at that storied age of 27—together they utilized a method of collaboration that filtered out each other’s more radical tendencies.
 Chris Bell helped to constrain Chilton’s melancholy from dampening the anthemic guitar crunch of Big Star, and Chilton helped to tone down the bombast that infused Bell’s heavy-handed, hooky refrains.
-Yet with Bell’s departure, Chilton’s subsuming strands of emotional extremes had no reining force to temper their edge, and Alex was left to indulge his increasingly misanthropic, self-serving impulses.
+With Bell’s departure, Chilton’s subsuming strands of emotional extremes had no reining force to temper their edge, and Alex was left to indulge his increasingly misanthropic, self-serving impulses.

 Following #1 Record—their debut album of strict, disciplined teamwork—Big Star slowly, surely began to implode.
 Although their sophomore record, Radio City, still shared Bell’s sensibilities and displayed his prominent influence on his partner, you can begin to feel in its eased up, less streamlined approach that Chilton is unraveling.
 More aware of his innate melancholia and the very human fracas that was previously managed seamlessly into Big Star’s peerless pop, it becomes more and more obvious that personal demons begin to consume the music that had once been used to battle them.
 Where Big Star as a collaborative effort was tightly-wound and spinning off more crisp melodies over the span of a song than most acts could accomplish across an entire disc, Big Star as Alex Chilton’s songwriting vehicle becomes an exorcism of introspective anguish, his wistfulness turning from bittersweet and empowering to consoling in its doubts, welcoming in inhabitants broken and battered with a warm, somber embrace.